cibis/tfjs-geneticalgorithm/README.md

 # Jan 19 2025
 Switched model input data to DataSet
-Added Jena Weather example
-to run use any of these(very slow)
+Added Jena Weather example.
+To run use any of these(very slow)
 ```
 node examples\jena-weather\run-basic.js
 node examples\jena-weather\run-workers.js
-node examples\jena-weather\run-kubernetes.js
 ```

 # Coming-Next